-I have been reviewing for two years, both privately and publicly, for both off- and on West End theatres in London as well as for theatres in Brighton and Nantes, France.
+I have been reviewing for three years, both privately and publicly, for both on- and off-West End theatres in London as well as for theatres in Brighton and Nantes, France.

 Primarily, this website serves as a reference for theatremakers and theatregoers, dedicated to the reviewing of performances, plays, musicals and those alike.
 These reviews also serve a personal trajectory, however.
 As a theatremaker myself, seeing the artistic work of others is crucial to the defining and refining of my own theatre’s craft and aesthetic.
 So, I am ever grateful for all Review Requesters who have helped me in my personal journey.